sth/timer/README.md

   - `ms`: milliseconds
 - A fixed time, like `11:30` or `12:15:30`

+Just a number without any suffix is interpreted as minutes.

 Any further parameters are used as a notification message that is displayed once the timer expires.